wintonpc/pbr/README.md

 To read such a message, the first step is to read the `type` field to learn the type of the wrapped message.
 The second step is to deserialize `msg` as that type.
-Ruby's garbage collector is notoriously poor at managing strings.
-Pbr supports this case in pure C++, to avoid allocating a Ruby string for the `msg` field, only to pass it back to the C++ extension for decoding.
+Ruby's garbage collector is notoriously poor at managing strings efficiently.
+Pbr supports this case in pure C++, to avoid allocating a Ruby string for the `msg` field, only to pass it back to the C++ extension for deserialization.
 Details TBD.

 ## Optimizations